Malombe-dev/camp/README.md

-# 🇰🇪 2027 Presidential Campaign Website - MERN Stack
+# 🇰🇪 Campaign Website - MERN Stack

 **"Reset.
 Restore.
 Rebuild."** - A comprehensive web platform for the 2027 Presidential Campaign in Kenya.